Driving above 12,000 feet in Rocky Mountain National Park

 glacial-landscape

-The best spot up there was Forest Canyon, an overlook spot with views of snowy mountains, green forests, and rocky hillsides.
+The best spot up there is Forest Canyon, an overlook spot with views of snowy mountains, green forests, and rocky hillsides.

 rockies-landscape